lowet84/docker-ci-demo/README.md

 Application Id => CLIENT_ID
 Secret => CLIENT_SECRET

-Restart containers affeced by CLIENT_ID & CLIENT_SECRET:
+Refresh affected contatiners by running:
 ```
 docker-compose up -d
 ```

 # Demo app
-Copy app to some other folder
-Init new repo on gogs
-Add all files
+Go to gitlab and create a new project called *demoapp* Add a readme to the project so that it can be cloned.

 # Enable repo in drone
 * Under secrets add docker_username and docker_secret